Qual207/Qual207.github.io/2022_summer_oymc.md

 # Prizes

 This year, the OYMC will be offering 8 AoPS coupons along with 2 Daily Challenge Live Module Classes and 2 1 Hour Private Lessons with The Beauty Of Math.
+30 Copies of the Wolfram Alpha Notebook Edition will also be sent out to top scorers of the competition.
 Additionally, Desmos is providing a 45 dollar gift code that can be used at their Des-Store which will be offered as a raffle prize.
 More prizes are still rolling in!

 # Format of Competition